Hartford Symphony music director Carolyn Kuan and other charity leaders discuss the ways they help without ever explicitly mentioning a donation.

 Giving to the nation’s biggest and most popular charities grew by more than 10 percent last year, fueled largely by affluent donors who are reordering the top ranks of America’s nonprofits.

 - Read a free summary of the special report, search the full list to see details about specific organizations, see which charities' donations grew and dropped the most last year, and see which groups are new to the list this year.

-Among the 10 new grants posted today: $6-million from the Laura and John Arnold Foundation to Stanford University to strengthen the quality of scientific research worldwide.
+Among the 10 new grants posted today: $50,000 from the Harry and Jeanette Weinberg Foundation to the Yerucham Foundation to build portable cement shelters next to apartments and other buildings in Israel without underground shelters.
 Search The Chronicle's database of more than 38,000 grants.